muhammad-arif/terraTrain/README.md

 # Configuring and Running terraTrain
 ### Install the platform

-Clone this repo or just download the folder and unzip it and change directory into it.
+Clone this repo or just download the folder and unzip it and change directory into it. git clone https://github.com/muhammad-arif/terraTrain.git  && cd terraTrain At this point you can do a first edit on the file config.tfvars and put your region , e.g eu-central-1 so that the image to be build on next step will already have your AWS region

 Build the container image,
 ```
 sudo docker build -t terratrain:v1 .
 ```
-Set the id of the case you are working on by create a variable so that you can find and relate with the container
+Set the id of the case you are working on by creating a variable so that you can find and relate with the container
 ```
 CASEID=40705683
 ```